Current Account in Angola

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The economy returned to growth in the final quarter of 2018, according to national accounts data released by the Statistical Institute (INE) on 17 April.
+Growth slipped back into negative territory at the outset of the year, according to national accounts data released by Angola’s Statistical Institute (INE) on 18 July.

-According to the Statistical Institute (Instituto Nacional de Estadística), consumer prices in the province of Luanda rose 1.2% in March from the previous month, up slightly from February’s 1.0% increase.
+Consumer prices in the province of Luanda rose 1.1% in June from the previous month, unchanged from May’s reading.

-The average price of Angola’s Cabinda crude oil rose from USD 65.2 per barrel (pb) in February to a five-month high of USD 66.8 pb in March.
+The average price of Angola’s Cabinda crude oil ticked up from USD 72.2 per barrel (pb) in April to USD 72.4 pb in May.